What You Need to Know About Cytogenetic Technologist

 - Senior Cytogenetics Laboratory Director

-There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
+In the United States, there were 171,400 jobs for Cytogenetic Technologist in 2016.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+There will be an estimated 12,900 positions for Cytogenetic Technologist per year.

 The states with the most job growth for Cytogenetic Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.